 Ruth S. Opara

-Her research and teaching areas include music in Africa and the production of knowledge, Music and the Global Woman, music and gender, Black Atlantic Music, African music and transnational encounters.
+Dr. Ruth Opara’s research and teaching areas include music in Africa and the production of knowledge, Music and the Global Woman, music and gender, Black Atlantic Music, African music and transnational encounters.
 She is currently working on her book Music, Motherhood, and Transnationalism: A West African Perspective.

 Before coming to Syracuse University, she was a Mellon Postdoctoral Teaching Fellow in the Department of Music, Columbia University, New York.
 Dr. Opara has also taught at Skidmore College, University of Colorado Boulder, and Nigeria as a Visiting Assistant Professor, instructor, and lecturer.

-- Summer Dissertation Writing Fellowship, Graduate School, University of Colorado, Boulder.
-Summer 2017.
+- Summer Dissertation Writing Fellowship, Graduate School, University of Colorado Boulder.

-- College of Music Graduate Student Grand Fund, College of Music, University of Colorado, Boulder Summer 2016 (Fund for Research fieldwork).
+- College of Music Graduate Student Grand Fund, College of Music, University of Colorado Boulder.

-- Graduate Travel Award, Graduate School, University of Colorado, Boulder Spring 2015.
+- Graduate Travel Award, Graduate School, University of Colorado, Boulder.

-- Provost Fellow in the University Library, University of Colorado, Boulder Spring 2014.
+- Provost Fellow in the University Library, University of Colorado Boulder.

-- University Fellowship, Department of Interdisciplinary Studies, University of Louisville, KY, USA 2012-2013.
+- University Fellowship, Department of Interdisciplinary Studies, University of Louisville, KY.